On this page:

-Also known as port mapping, this is a process where a user can tell internet traffic where to go, rather than going to a location by default.
-It turns the computer administrator into the air traffic controller of their own data.
+Technically speaking, this is a process where you enable your router to use a specific port to communicate with certain devices.
+In other words, a user can tell internet traffic where to go, rather than it going to a location by default.
+This turns the computer administrator into the air traffic controller of their own data.
 That is, they can tell the incoming data where to “land.”

 How can port forwarding help your internet connection?

 Be forewarned: port forwarding doesn’t necessarily reduce lag.
 And don’t expect it to work miracles on slow internet speeds.
 But it can reduce download speeds by a few seconds, and if you are participating in an online activity that is repeatedly or constantly downloading data, such as real-time gaming, those gains can add up to a substantial amount of time saved.

 How does it shave those precious few seconds off of data transport times?
 By directing “computer signals to follow specific electronic paths into your computer.
 If the computer signal can find its way into your computer a few milliseconds quicker, it will add up to dramatic speed increases for your game or your downloading,” according to Lifewire.

 According to an Xfinity support article, “some applications require a designated port in order to work properly, and that’s where port forwarding comes in handy.
 It is also commonly used for: